baltauger/melting-snowman/README.md

 ## Linking

 Links are declarated using the [[double bracket]] markup, including the [[pipe syntax|markup]].
 When a link is found, Drama will split up each word and turn each of those words in a link when shown.
-Players must then decide to follow that link by pressing SPACE or the Right Mouse button **when its words are shown**.
+Players must then decide to follow that link by pressing SPACE or the Left Mouse button **when its words are shown**.
 If the player fails to act while the link is being shown, the opportunity to act will have passed.

 ## End of passage callback